KCL-BMEIS/OOP/week3A.md

 };
 ```

-Note that in case, we have decided to insert the method *definition* right in
+In this case, we have decided to insert the method *definition* right in
 the class declaration
 - this differs from our previous methods, which were defined separately in the
   corresponding `.cpp` file